Battery Fire Testing

 FTIR & Measurement of HRR with Lithium-Ion Batteries

-IFAB is one of the few accredited test laboratories worldwide owning a robust and mobile FTIR (Fourier-transform Infrared Spectroscopy) device for field application, which is capable of measuring the combustion gases and products of Lithium-Ion battery fires.
+IFAB is one of the few test laboratories worldwide owning a robust and mobile FTIR (Fourier-transform Infrared Spectroscopy) device for field application, which is capable of measuring the combustion gases and products of Lithium-Ion battery fires.
+IFAB has developed its own measurement procedure and is now accredited for it.
 The special equipment is qualified for measuring with elevated temperatures and can gauge concentration levels that are typically produced with traction batteries.
 Usually, hydrogen fluoride (HF) is the biggest concern of fire safety professionals.
-Nonetheless, there are many other gases involved that are either corrosive, toxic or both.
+However, there are many other gases involved that are either corrosive, toxic or both.

-Moreover, IFAB is able to determine the HRR (heat release rate) of the battery packs using appropriate methods.
+IFAB is also able to determine the HRR (heat release rate) of the battery packs using appropriate methods.

 Test Methods – Automobile